-There will be times when, no matter how much dedication or love you feel for your spouse, he will have bad days.
-He won't comply to your plans to watch a movie or to even have lunch together.
-All he will want to do is mope around being a hopeless creature, and stay like that until you fall asleep.
+He won't comply to your plans to watch a movie or have lunch together.
+All he'll want to do is mope around being a hopeless creature and stay like that until you fall asleep.
 These things happen.
-At such trying times, use your concern to get help, and motivate your partner in seeing his self worth.
-Also, let him just be.
+At such trying times, use your concern to get help, and motivate your partner in seeing his self worth; just let him be.

 Genuinely ask your spouse what he requires at that moment.
 If it's possible, just give the thing he asks for.
 It could be anything from his favorite flavor of Sundae to seeing his best-loved television show.
 Create a list of things he likes, and offer one of the items whenever he feels depressed.

 Read as much information as you can about depression.
 Ask your doctor about the stages involved in treatment, and get a thorough understanding of depression through whatever medium you can get.
 The more you know, the better you can cope with your depressed spouse.